walles/numbervaders/README.md

 them by typing the correct answer.

 # TODO Before Testing on a Child
-* Add a launch screen
-* Dismissing the level-failed dialog should go to the launch screen, no matter how it is dismissed
-* Remove click handler from GameView, but verify that swiping down from the top still works
 * Show level-success dialog after clearing a level
 * Pick maths depending on level
 * Add feedback on key presses
 * Add sound effects
 * Add a music score
+* Launch screen should say which level will be launched
+* Try pressing the back button in various places and see that it does what we expect

 # TODO Before Publishing on Google Play
+* Remove click handler from GameView, but verify that swiping down from the top still works
 * Adapt font sizes to screen
 * Add a credits list of some form to the launch screen
 * Hide controls by default so that we get the full-screen experience,